 Decide What You Need

 When planning a downsize, you’ll have several things to think about besides selling your home.
 You might want to be nearer to your family members, or there may be a favorite place you want to spend more time around.
 Don’t forget to think about facilities near you and plan for five to ten years ahead.
-While you may enjoy a good level of fitness now, should you fall ill, would that remote cabin be such a good idea?
+While you may enjoy a good level of fitness now, should you fall ill, is that remote cabin a good idea?
 Having shops and other amenities within walking distance of your home is also practical.
 For some people, being part of a retirement community is a positive choice, while others decide on a smaller apartment within a city or town.

 Budget for Your New Life